 Two world wars and a series of internal conflicts plagued the Northern Territory throughout the first half of the 20th century.
 In 1978, a Legislative Assembly was created following the changeover into a responsible self-government.

 You can both lose and find yourself within the Northern Territory's vast landscape.

-, at the bottom of the territory, is the outback town of Alice Springs, where bike riding and bushwalking across the red sand dunes lure in the more adventurous tourists.
+The Aboriginal rock art of Kakadu National Park and the iconic Ayers Rock cannot be missed.
+And sitting in the heart of Australia, at the bottom of the territory, is the outback town of Alice Springs, where bike riding and bushwalking across the red sand dunes lure in the more adventurous tourists.

 Northern Territory PhotographsAn aboriginal with a spear in Darwin...

 by Michael Coyne

 Buy This at Allposters.com Stokes Hill Wharf, Darwin...

 Buy This at Allposters.com